Found a bird? 707-484-6502 8:30am to 5:30pm

 In a perfect world, our human activities wouldn’t come into conflict with wildlife, and songbirds could live freely without the worry of their homes being destroyed by chainsaws or their young killed by a free-roaming cat.
 However, life on earth with humans is a reality, so it’s up to us to reduce our impact on the natural world.
 If we are thoughtful and consider the needs and habits of our feathered neighbors, communities can work together to keep songbirds safe.
 Following are helpful tips to support native songbirds.
 Please do not hesitate to call or email us if you have any questions, or need advice about how to help the songbirds where you live.

 Domestic cats are the largest source of direct, human-caused mortality to birds in the United States and kill approximately 2.4 billion birds every year.
 Although this number may seem unbelievable, it represents the combined impact of tens of millions of outdoor cats.
 Cat attacks are the leading reason songbirds are admitted to our wildlife hospital.
-As non-native predators, free-roaming domestic and feral cats have a devastating impact on our native wildlife and ecosystems.
-For more information about this conservation crisis and for help in keeping cats safely contained, review this brochure and please visit the American Bird Conservancy.
+As non-native predators, free-roaming owned and feral cats have a devastating impact on our native wildlife and ecosystems.
+This problem is easily solved by making the responsible choice to contain cats indoors or in a cation.
+For more information about this conservation crisis and help in keeping cats safely contained, review this brochure and please visit the American Bird Conservancy.

 Light pollution is harmful to migratory songbirds.
 Songbirds that migrate at night use a variety of tools to navigate their journey, including moonlight and the stars.
 Artificial light interferes with those navigational tools and causes birds to wander off course and toward dangerous nighttime landscapes of cities.
 Every year millions of birds in the US die as they’re drawn into these nocturnal landscapes, become disoriented and collide with needlessly illuminated buildings and towers.